aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 or caused them to limit their usage of CDK to the fundamental L1 constructs, which do not provide them with the benefits of higher-level abstractions.

-This RFC proposes that we stop releasing breaking changes in the main packages that we vend.
+This RFC proposes that we stop releasing breaking changes in the main package we vend.
 A user that installs `aws-cdk-lib` using NPM or `pip` or any other package manager should be confident there will be no breaking changes in the `2.x` line of releases for its lifetime.

 # Goals